stephenslab/gtexresults/README.md

 successfully,

 ```
-mash-docker uname -a
+mash-docker uname -sn
 ```

 It will download the Docker image if it has not already been downloaded.

-If the container was successfully run, you should see information about the Linux operating system outputted to the screen, something like this:
+If the container was successfully run, you should see information about the Docker container outputted to the screen:

 ```
-Linux MASH 3.16.0-4-amd64 #1 SMP
+Linux MASH
-Debian 3.16.43-2+deb8u2 (2017-06-26) x86_64 GNU/Linux
 ```

 You can also run these commands to show the image downloaded to your